UMassCybersecurity/UMassCTF25/README.md

 ### 2. Set up CTFd

+Follow this https://dev.to/roeeyn/how-to-setup-your-ctfd-platform-with-https-and-ssl-3fda article to set up CTFd.
+It can be hosted on one of the challenge VMs or a seperate VM depending on anticipated traffic.

 ### 3. Configure Github Repo &  Actions
 ---
 #TODO:
+- step to install docker on all machines?
 - squash commits
 - why isnt [!NOTE] working?
 - TODO: fix replacements in the workload identity provider
 - make the workloa didentity provider steps a substep
 - make sure to mention access in terms of merging, who to ping, etc.
 - have the dev environment setup and have IP and password information in this README so people can connect to dev instance
+- create GH team with all users?
+- The instructions need to be rewritten they are lowkey a mess, need to add variables
+- Create a port tracker file (provide ranges for each category), then expose those ranges : put note that says this will be automatically managed soon
+- automate DNS? and nginx config figure out
+- setup bastion host for dev environmnet?